 The problems we address aren’t progressive or conservative, they’re just problems that our country shouldn’t tolerate in an age of great abundance and technological progress.
-And these problems affect all of us, whether we live in a blue state, red state or purple state.
+And these problems affect all of us — whether we live in a blue state, red state or purple state.
 To solve them, we need people from across the political spectrum to come together around pragmatic solutions.

 Take clean air for example.
 Deaths from air pollution dropped by nearly half between 1990 and 2010.
 The laws and policies that we won to limit pollution from power plants, cars and other sources helped save tens of thousands of lives.
 And because of other policies and laws we’ve won, people are recycling more and wasting less, buying healthier and safer products, getting a better deal on everything from credit card fees to student loans to cell phone plans, driving cleaner and safer cars, drinking cleaner water, and living longer, healthier lives.

 But anyone who follows current events or the news can see that there’s a lot more work to do, and more change we need to make happen.